pelayoarbues/quartz/content/literature-notes/Books/Think Again the Power of Knowing What You Don't Know.md

 - Full Title: Think Again the Power of Knowing What You Don't Know
 - Category: #books

+## Summary

+In a world that is constantly changing, it's essential to rethink our beliefs and assumptions to adapt.
+The book highlights the dangers of the first-instinct fallacy, where we cling onto old views instead of grappling with new ones, and emphasizes the importance of questioning our beliefs to prevent our ways of thinking from becoming habits that weigh us down.
+The author explains the concept of being in scientist mode, which involves leading with questions and puzzles, testing hypotheses, and discovering knowledge.
+Additionally, the book explores the cycles of rethinking, which involve intellectual humility, questioning, curiosity, and discovery.

+I really liked the concept of ==confident humility==.
+A sweet spot between armchair quarterback syndrome (cuñadismo) and impostor syndrome:

+> You can be confident in your ability to achieve a goal in the future while maintaining the humility to question whether you have the right tools in the present.

+The author also highlights the importance of being aware of cognitive biases, cultivating a growth mindset, and seeking out diverse perspectives.
+By being aware of our cognitive biases, we can overcome them and think more critically.
+Cultivating a growth mindset can help us approach challenges with a willingness to learn and grow, and seeking out diverse perspectives can broaden our understanding of the world and challenge our assumptions.

+The book also emphasizes the value of task conflict, which can be beneficial when it brings diversity of thought, preventing us from getting trapped in overconfidence cycles.
+The author suggests forming a challenge network, a group of people who will help activate rethinking cycles by pushing us to be humble about our expertise, doubt our knowledge, and be curious about new perspectives.

+Overall, the book emphasizes the importance of staying curious, humble, and open-minded, and the benefits of being wrong.
+By updating our beliefs frequently, admitting when we're wrong, and seeking out diverse perspectives, we can become better thinkers and more effective problem-solvers.

 ## Highlights
 - When a trio of psychologists conducted a comprehensive review of thirty-three studies, they found that in every one, the majority of answer revisions were from wrong to right.
 This phenomenon is known as the first-instinct fallacy.
 (Location 112)
 - we often prefer the ease of hanging on to old views over the difficulty of grappling with new ones.
 (Location 124)